the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 And I have some thoughts on what you can do as the candidate to demonstrate that _you're_ the person to lead their AI ambitions and convert them to business value.

-So, this post is a reflection on the current AI / ML market, my experiences with it, and lessons learned that might help others navigate similar situations.
+This post is a reflection on the current AI / ML market, my experiences with it, and lessons learned that might help others navigate similar situations.

 ### 🍋🥤 This is a lemonade post.